 El Calafate is walker friendly, and small enough for visitors to walk from one place to the other.
 The occasional taxi drives by and you can haul it from the street.

-El Chalten is usually the favorite stop on Flash Pack trip to Argentina
+El Chalten is usually the favorite stop on any Argentina Itinerary

 It’s what’s around El Chalten that makes it the highlight of any trip to Argentina.
 Indeed, El Chalten is right at the base of Cerro Fitz Roy and Cerro Torre.
 These can be seen from a long distance, as the bus from El Calafate approaches El Chalten first on Ruta 40 and then on Ruta 23.

-At Laguna Torre with 3 more girls on my Flash Pack tour of Argentina – it was great to meet other likeminded travelers!
+At Laguna Torre with 3 more girls on my trip of Argentina – it was great to meet other likeminded travelers!

 Practical information about El Chalten